KUL-Radneuron/KUL_VBG/README.md

     -B:  specify brain extraction method (1 = HD-BET, 2 = ANTs-BET), if not set ANTs-BET will be used by default
     -P:  Run parcellation (1 = FreeSurfer recon-all, 2 = FastSurfer)
     -p:  In case of pediatric patients - use pediatric template (NKI_under_10 in MNI)
-    -m:  full path to intermediate output dir
+    -m:  full path to intermediate output dir (if not set reverts to default output ./VBG_out/proc_VBG)
-    -o:  full path to output dir (if not set reverts to default output ./lesion_wf_output)
+    -o:  full path to output dir (if not set reverts to default output ./VBG_out/output_VBG)
     -n:  number of cpu for parallelisation (default is 6)
     -v:  show output from mrtrix commands
     -h:  prints help menu